raw dog food in a bowl

 Don't have time to cook your own bone broth?
 We sell a range of pre-prepared broths, so you can nourish your dog from within, without the hours of cooking time.

-- Karnlea created the UK and Ireland's first 100% natural, packed from fresh bone broth that can be kept in your cupboard.
-Available in lamb, beef, chicken and fish.
+• Karnlea created the UK and Ireland's first 100% natural, packed from fresh bone broth that can be kept in your cupboard.
+Available in lamb, beef, chicken, fish and Venison.

 Taking Capsules / Tablets